-The House Armed Services Committee holds jurisdiction over general defense policy, ongoing military operations, the organization and reform of the Department of Defense and Department of Energy, and the Cooperative Threat Reduction program.
-Additionally, it has jurisdiction over specific issues, such as counter drug programs, detainee affairs and policy, acquisition and industrial base policy, technology transfer and expert controls, joint interoperability, and the Department of Energy nonproliferation programs.
+The House Armed Services Committee has jurisdiction over general defense policy, ongoing military operations, the organization and reform of the Department of Defense and the Department of Energy, and the Cooperative Threat Reduction program.
+Additionally, it has jurisdiction over specific issues such as counter-drug programs, detainee affairs and policy, acquisition and industrial base policy, technology transfer and export controls, joint interoperability, and the Department of Energy nonproliferation programs.
 For more information about the House Armed Services Committee, please visit the committee’s website.

 The House Armed Services Committee maintains six permanent subcommittees and an Oversight and Investigations Subcommittee.
-Each of our subcommittees have differing jurisdictions, which overlap on key issues, but all are dedicated to providing for the men and women of America's Armed Forces and the nation's common defense.
-I am honored to lead the Subcommittee on Readiness and serve on the Subcommittee on Emerging Threats and Capabilities.
+Each of our subcommittees has differing jurisdictions, which overlap on key issues, but all are dedicated to providing for the men and women of America's Armed Forces and the nation's common defense.
+I am honored to serve on the Subcommittees on Readiness and Strategic Forces.

-The Readiness Subcommittee has oversight for over $250 billion.
-The subcommittee directly oversees aspects of the military, such as readiness, training, logistics, maintenance, military construction, installations, and family housing issues.
+The Readiness Subcommittee has oversight of over $250 billion.
+The subcommittee directly oversees aspects of the military such as readiness, training, logistics, maintenance, military construction, installations, and family housing issues.
 It also oversees civilian personnel, energy security, and environmental issues that affect DOD.
-The Readiness Subcommittee makes sure that our troops are properly trained and their equipment is properly maintained so they can succeed in their missions, and that they have the facilities and services they deserve when they return home.
+The Readiness Subcommittee makes sure that our troops are properly trained and their equipment is properly maintained so they can succeed in their missions.
+The subcommittee also ensures our troops have the facilities and services they deserve when they return home.
 Please visit the subcommittee’s website for more information.